andrsuh/tiny-event-sourcing/README.md

 # DDD, Event sourcing and library essentials

 All the terms and technics described in this documentation are part of the Domain Driven design (DDD).
 You **don’t have to have** some specific knowledge or skills in DDD to use this library.
-But if you would like to get familiar with it we can recommend [Implementing Domain-Driven Design](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) book by Vaughn Vernon.
+But if you would like to get familiar with it, we can recommend [Implementing Domain-Driven Design](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) book by Vaughn Vernon.

 ## The short definition of **Event Sourcing** and **Domain events**

 Event sourcing implies the storing an entity as a set of its changes.
 In order to get the entity you have to obtain all the changes and “apply” them all in order they were made.
 This approach can give you many benefits:

-- You can have full log of changes with an authorID/timestamps
+- You can have full log of changes with an authorID/timestamps and any other metadata you want
 - You can get the state of any entity at any point of time
 - Other services can listen to the changes and maintain its own local projection of the data they need
 - Any of such listeners may be embedded in your system at any point of time and just “read” all the changes from scratch to initialize their local storages.
 Or they can just replay all the changes in order to migrate their schema for example